benjaminhuanghuang/react-study/Hooks/react-hooks-study/src/useRef-study/README.md

 # useRef

 - used to reference a value that's not needed for rendering.
-- used to manage Dom elements
+- used to operator Dom elements

 ```js
 function Component() {